What is project management in construction

 A project management system carried out through a specific workflow can increase project efficiency, productivity and transparency among stakeholders, not to mention cost savings, and the chances of a project being completed on time and on budget.

-Here are the main workflows that improve project management in construction:
+Here are the main workflows that improve project management in construction thanks to the construction management software:

 - workflow 1 – Project review: in the early stages of a construction project, the professional in charge develops a project proposal presented through 2D charts and a 3D BIM model.
 The design process involves multiple stakeholders and collaboration becomes essential.
 The workflow, at this stage, includes a project management system, providing a customized workflow that connects all key stakeholders collaboratively on a single platform and includes automatic document updates to perform each necessary step in the design process.
 With a BIM management system, the work of the project manager is facilitated, since the documents are automatically attached to each offer and the cost projections are automatically reported;